tock/tock/doc/reference/trd-uart.md

 The UART may be unable to set the precise baud rate specified.
 For example, the UART may be driven off a fixed clock with integer prescalar.
-A call to `configure` MUST set the baud rate to the closest possible value to the `baud_rate` field of the `params` argument and a call to `set_baud_rate` MUST set the baud rate to the closest possible value to the `rate` argument.
-The `Ok` result of `set_baud_rate` includes the actual rate set, while an `Err(INVAL)` result means the requested rate is well outside the operating speed of the UART (e.g., 4MHz).
+An implementation of `configure` MUST set the baud rate to the closest possible value to the `baud_rate` field of the `params` argument and an an implementation of `set_baud_rate` MUST set the baud rate to the closest possible value to the `rate` argument.
+The `Ok` result of `set_baud_rate` includes the actual rate set, while an `Err(INVAL)` result means the requested rate is well outside the operating speed of the UART (e.g., 16MHz).

 3 `Transmit` and `TransmitClient`